 Genset Warranty Information The California emissions control warranty statement is located in the same packet of information as this manual when the en- gine is shipped from the factory.
 Engine Valve Clearance See Specifications.
 Engine Ignition Timing See Specifications.
-Engine Fuel Paguiremente Gasoline Models: The engine is certified to operate on unleaded gasoline.
+Engine Fuel Requirements The engine is certified to operate on unleaded gasoline.
 See Fuel Recommendations in Introduction .
-Engine Fuer Requirements LPG Models: The engine is certified to operate on LPG vapor.
-See Fuel Recommendations in Introduction .
 Engine Lubricating Oil Requirements See ENGINE OIL RECOMMENDATIONS in Introduction.
 Engine Fuel Mixture Settings These genset engines have precision-manufactured carbure- tors which are not adjustable.
-Engine Adjustments Gasoline Models: See Figure 6.
-LPG Models: Not applicable.
+Engine Adjustments See Figure 6.
 Engine Emission Control System The engine emission control system consists of internal engine modifications.